openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-ThanosQuerierConfig holds configuration related to Thanos Querier component.
+`ThanosQuerierConfig` defines settings for the Thanos Querier component.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>